-SMI's servicing division, Sallie Mae Servicing, services the vast majority of student loans owned by SLM Corporation and its affiliates.
+Servicing Division services the vast majority of student loans owned by Holdco and its affiliates.
 Its loan servicing centers are located in Florida, Indiana, Nevada, Pennsylvania and Texas.
 As servicer, SMI may delegate or subcontract its duties as servicer, but no delegation or subcontract will relieve SMI of its liability under the servicing agreement.

-Sallie Mae Servicing has serviced student loans for over 20 years.
-SMI itself, and as the assignee of the Student Loan Marketing Association, sponsored its first student loan securitization in 1995, called Sallie Mae Student Loan Trust 1995-1.
+Servicing Division has serviced student loans for over 20 years.
+SMI itself, and as the assignee of the Student Loan Marketing Association (sometimes referred to as SLMA), sponsored its first student loan securitization in 1995, called Sallie Mae Student Loan Trust 1995-1.